Klain brings decades of DC experience to Biden White House | WTOP

 “If you were on ‘Who Wants to be a Millionaire,’ and you could dial a friend and the million dollars depended on it, Ron Klain is the one I would call,” Markey said.

 “The president is anti-science.
 He trades in attacking experts.
 He trades in conspiracy theories.
-All those things would lead to the loss of many lives in the event of an epidemic in the United States,” Klain said in the summer of 2018.
+All those things would lead to the loss of many lives in the event of an epidemic in the United States,” Klain said.
+“We would need the public not to trade in conspiracy theories, not to believe the news was fake but to respect scientific expertise.”

 Klain has served as chief of staff to two vice presidents (Gore and Biden) and one attorney general (Janet Reno).
 He has worked with Biden in one form or another for more than 30 years.